-Understanding origins of any identity, requires glimpse into the etymology of the self-identifying term.
-We cannot study origin of Turkic or Mongolic without etymological roots of these ethnonyms in the Göktürks or Mengwu Shiwei respectively.
-Similarly, study of the origins of the Rajput identity lay in its evolution from the royal designation “rajaputra” i.e. “sons of kings” to a gradual usage as an appellation for all Kshatriya clan-kinsmen, irrespective of social station from the 3rd century BCE Pali text Khuddaka Nikaya of Sutta Pitaka onwards.
+Understanding the origins of any identity requires a glimpse into the etymology of the self-identifying term.
+We cannot study the origin of Turkic or Mongolic without etymological roots of these ethnonyms in the Göktürks or Mengwu Shiwei respectively.
+Similarly, the study of the origins of the Rajput identity lay in its evolution from the royal designation “rajaputra” i.e. “sons of kings” to a gradual usage as an appellation for all Kshatriya clan-kinsmen, irrespective of the social station from the 3rd century BCE Pali text Khuddaka Nikaya of Sutta Pitaka onwards.

 न ब्राह्मणो नोम्हि न राजपुत्तो,

 अकिञ्चनो मन्त चरामि लोके॥ (Source: the verse number 457 under Sutta Nipata (its section 3.4 called Sundarika Bharadvaja Sutta) of the Khuddaka Nikaya)

 Read a more detailed story of the term here.